 (Annapurna Upanishad 1.40)

-We can then investigate the universal problem of unhappiness and the meaning of life, and principally the subject of our duty (Dharma) towards other beings and the environment in which we live.
+We can then look into the general problem of misery and the meaning of life, particularly our duty (Dharma) to other individuals and the environment in which we live.

 Sanatana Dharma insists that the mind can know the Truth through a process of Inner Realization.
 By the realization of the Truth, one is liberated from suffering and achieves perfect happiness.